Back to Knowledgebase

 2. The drops should feel barely warm — almost neutral.

 3. If it feels hot, it is too hot.
-Run the bottle under cold water for a few seconds.
+Run the bottle under cold water for a few seconds, then test again.

 Trust the wrist test more than how the outside of the bottle feels.
 A warmed bottle can feel cool on the outside while the milk inside is at a perfect 37 °C — and the reverse is also true.